-In the last few months before summer’s bounty we like to have a little challenge in my house…a challenge to eat up what’s in the pantry!
+In the last few months before summer’s bounty, we like to have a little pantry challenge in my house…a challenge to eat up what’s in the pantry!

 No, I don’t plan on eating EVERYTHING in my pantry, I wouldn’t want to clean out my stockpile completely!
 We just try and eat up the things that might be expiring soon and eat up some canned goods that I plan on making more of during the summer.
 In other words…it’s spring cleaning on my pantry.